KPLZ-FM

-KPLZ-FM (101.5 FM) is a commercial radio station in Seattle, Washington.
-It is owned and operated by Lotus Communications and it airs a gold-based country music radio format.
-The radio studios and offices are co-located with former sister station KOMO-TV within KOMO Plaza (formerly Fisher Plaza) in the Lower Queen Anne section of Seattle, directly across the street from the Space Needle.
+KPLZ-FM (101.5 FM) is a commercial radio station licensed to Seattle, Washington, United States.
+Owned by Lotus Communications, it airs a classic country music format branded "101.5 Hank FM".
+The studios are co-located with former sister station KOMO-TV within KOMO Plaza (formerly Fisher Plaza) in the Lower Queen Anne section of Seattle, directly across the street from the Space Needle.

-KPLZ has an effective radiated power (ERP) of 99,000 watts (100,000 watts with beam tilt).
 The transmitter is located on Cougar Mountain in Issaquah.
-KPLZ broadcasts using HD Radio technology.
-Its HD2 digital subchannel simulcasts the all-news radio format on KNWN, and the HD3 subchannel simulcasts the conservative talk radio format on KVI.
+KPLZ broadcasts using HD Radio technology: the HD2 digital subchannel simulcasts KNWN, and the HD3 subchannel simulcasts KVI.